YottaDB/YDBDoc/MessageRecovery/errors.rst

 GTMSECSHRSENDF
 -----------------

-GTMSECSHRSENDF, GTMSECSHR send on server socket failed
+GTMSECSHRSENDF, gtmsecshr send on server socket failed

 Run Time Error: This indicates that a socket operation failed in a GTMSECSHR.